top of page

 1. Ongoing Monitoring

-AI-based monitoring tools now flag risks in real time.
+Modern banks use AI-based tools to flag risks in real time, ensuring continuous compliance.

 -------------------------------------------------------------------------------------------------------------------------------